The Standells: First album

 In 1964, Liberty Records released three Standells singles and an album, The Standells in Person at P.J.s.
 The album was later re-issued as The Standells Live and Out of Sight.
-The band also appeared on The Munsters TV show, as themselves in the episode "Far Out Munsters," performing "Come On and Ringo" and a version of The Beatles' "I Want to Hold Your Hand".
-In late 1964, they signed with Vee Jay and released two singles in 1965.
-Later in the year they signed with MGM for one single.
+The band also appeared on The Munsters TV show, as themselves in the episode "Far Out Munsters," performing "Come On and Ringo" and a version of the Beatles' "I Want to Hold Your Hand".
+In late 1964, they signed with Vee Jay Records and released two singles in 1965.
+Later in 1965, they signed with MGM Records for a single.

 The group appeared in several low-budget films of the 1960s, including Get Yourself a College Girl (1964) and cult classic Riot on Sunset Strip (1967).
 The Standells performed incidental music in the 1963 Connie Francis movie Follow the Boys, which coincidentally co-starred Larry Tamblyn's brother, Russ Tamblyn.
 The Standells played the part of the fictional rock group the "Love Bugs" on the television sitcom Bing Crosby Show in the January 18, 1965, episode "Bugged by the Love Bugs".
 In addition to appearing in the aforementioned The Munsters episode as themselves, they also appeared performing an instrumental in the background in the March 29, 1965 Ben Casey series episode, "Three 'Lil Lambs."
-The band also performed the title song for the 1965 children's movie, Zebra in the Kitchen.
+The band performed the title song for the 1965 children's movie, Zebra in the Kitchen.

-Some reports state that early versions of the band had a relatively clean image and performed only cover songs.
+Some reports say that early versions of the band had a relatively clean image and performed only cover songs.
 However, early 1964 photos counter that notion, showing the Standells with long hair, making them one of the first American rock groups to adopt that style.
 In order to work in conservative nightclubs like P.J.'s, the group members were forced to cut their shaggy locks.
 Like the Beatles, early rock groups did mostly cover songs in nightclubs.